 1. Adopt a Liver-Friendly Diet

-• Boost Fiber Intake: Fiber helps regulate digestion, which reduces the liver's workload.
-Good sources include oats, whole grains, legumes, fruits, and vegetables. (source)
+Fiber improves digestion and reduces the liver’s workload by regulating blood sugar and metabolism.
+Good sources include oats, legumes, whole grains, fruits, and vegetables. (source)

 2. Regular Physical Activity